 Around the bend or just a little further down the road is often where you’ll find the most unique attractions of the Bryce Canyon region.
 Here’s just a few of our best kept secrets.

 This natural rock play-land will make a kid out of any adult.
-Visitors to Devils Garden love to explore and, in some places,
+Visitors to Devils Garden love to explore and, in

 With a name like Devil’s Garden, you would expect to see some strange things and that’s exactly what you will find.
 Devil’s Garden is a small series of formations that seem to pop up out of the desert floor for no apparent reason.
 This attraction is found just 10 miles down the Hole In The Rock road within the Grand Staircase Escalante National Monument.